Are you looking for the best things to do in Bogota?

 Bogota is a mammoth city and not an easy city to navigate at all.

-Whether you’re in Colombia to learn Spanish or just backpacking, you’ll be interested to know what to do in Bogota within a short space of time.
+Whether you’re backpacking Colombia or on vacation, you’ll be interested to know what to do in Bogota within a short space of time.

-First, it’s worth knowing that Bogota is the capital and largest city in Colombia.
-It’s also the capital of the Cundinamarca Department.
+It is worth knowing that Bogota is the capital and largest city in Colombia and is also the capital of the Cundinamarca Department.

 Things to do in Bogota

-Continuing my Spanish learning journey in Latin America, I visited Colombia’s capital, an entry point to begin my journey towards Medellín.
+Continuing my Spanish learning journey, I visited Colombia’s capital, an entry point to begin my journey towards Medellín in the northwest.

-Upon arrival, I began to compile a list of the best things to do in Bogota.
+Upon arrival to Colombia, I began to compile a list of the best things to do in Bogota.
 Below are some of the landmarks I visited.

 💡Smart Travel Tip